Skip to content

 • Enprivacy has no access to your data.

-• Outbound internet connectivity is minimised to a single endpoint for user management.
+• Outbound internet connectivity is minimised to a single runtime endpoint (auth.enprivacy.com) for user management.
+Model downloads from the Hugging Face Hub occur on first use only and can be eliminated by pre-loading models — see External Connections.

 The product makes the following outbound connections to external services: